We all want practical solutions to achieve better care.

 Shared Decision-Making Low Back Pain Patient Available Tools - Maine Quality Counts: A list of tools covering topics ranging from MRIs to epidural injections to spinal manipulation or surgeries [some are not very up to date]

 Low Back Pain [video] from Dr Mike Evans: A great video for patients to learn more about the diagnosis and treatment of lower back pain and when imaging is appropriate.
 Most lower back pain is within your power to manage!

 Obstetrics & Gynecology

 Prenatal Screening: Is It Right for You?
 [35 min Video] from the Dartmouth-Hitchcock Norris Cotton Cancer Centre: Are you considering prenatal screening for Down syndrome, neural tube defects and trisomy 18?
 If so, this video may help you decide whether or not screening is right for you.
 It shows a range of options and outcomes.
 Download the companion booklet to this video.
-LIMITATIONS: Long video, some American content
+LIMITATIONS: Long video, some USA-specific content

 Prenatal Genetic Screening Program BC - some videos, shared decision-making graphic tool / visual aid tool, pamphlets in multiple languages and a handy FAQ section; with all these various formats, every clinician or patient can find a style of learning tool that can help them work through the decision of whether maternal serum screening is the right choice

 Advance Care Planning [PDFs] from the British Columbia Ministry of Health.
 For information on advance care planning information including videos (Punjabi and Simplified Chinese subtitles available), brochures, tips on completing your advance care plan, or answers to frequently asked questions (including legalese) this provides a pretty comprehensive